Research Projects "Education for Tomorrow

 Thematic framework

 To be eligible for funding, research projects and activities must support genuine Nordic cooperation, and should employ a range of innovative research methods and multi-level analyses that can potentially accommodate the entire educational system.
 Projects should incorporate an interdisciplinary approach to ensure the development of new knowledge from different perspectives.
 Novel methodologies, comparative studies, classroom studies and new ways of utilising existing data sources, e.g. combinations of existing Nordic databases and new observations, are encouraged.
-Gender issues, ethnicity, regional differences and socio-economic and cultural components also comprise important aspects of the programme.
+Gender issues, ethnicity, regional differences and socio-economic and cultural components also comprise important aspects of the initiative.
 Apart from Finland, the Nordic educational systems perform similarly in international evaluations such as the PISA surveys.
 However, there is marked variation in performance between the Nordic schools.

 Research questions to be addressed include how to identify the strengths and weaknesses in the Nordic educational systems using various types of measurement.
 Can the characteristics and variations be accounted for through investigation of systemic issues or, perhaps, by observing what takes place within the schools or the classrooms?
 How are educational outcomes influenced by leadership and management issues?
 What is the impact of teacher education and professional development on educational outcomes?
 What kind of effects do new teaching and learning methods, such as the use of ICT, have on the educational outcomes?
 To what extent do current education and educational systems contribute to marginalisation?
 Furthermore, what are the links between changes in the labour market and drop-outs in upper secondary school and vocational training?